Multivariate Nonnegative Trigonometric Sums Distributions for High-Dimensional Multivariate Circular Data: MNNTS Distributions

 \section{MNNTS Distributions}

-Consider a vector of circular random variables, $\underline{\theta}=(\theta_1, \theta_2, \ldots, \theta_n)^{\top}$, that is distributed as an MNNTS distribution (Fern\'andez-Dur\'an, 2007 and Fern\'andez-Dur\'an and Gregorio-Dom\'inguez, 2014).
-Then, to perform efficient (numerical) calculations, the density function of $\underline{\theta}$ in Equation \ref{mnntssum} can be written in terms of Kronecker products as
+Consider a vector of circular random variables, $\underline{\theta}=(\theta_1, \theta_2, \ldots, \theta_d)^{\top}$, which is distributed as an MNNTS distribution (Fern\'andez-Dur\'an 2007; Fern\'andez-Dur\'an and Gregorio-Dom\'inguez 2014).
+Subsequently, to perform efficient (numerical) calculations, the density function of $\underline{\theta}$ in Equation \ref{mnntssum} can be written in terms of Kronecker products as follows:

 where $\underline{e}_s=(1,e^{i\theta_s},e^{2i\theta_s}, \ldots, e^{M_{s}i\theta_s})^\top$ is the vector of the trigonometric moments of the s-th circular random variable in the random vector, $\underline{\theta}$.
 This result is based on the successive applications of the following property of Kronecker products: